chstan/autodiDAQt/docs/source/experiments.rst

 experiments, we perform data collection out-of-sequence in order to remove the effect of laser power drift during experiments.

+**Inverted control enforces collecting raw data.** It can be tempting to do some data reduction at analysis time as a convenience.
+This is generally a bad idea because these transforms are typically one way functions.
+DAQuiri has uninverted (imperative) data collection modes that let you run arbitrary code, but it prefers you use the inverted interface which incentivizes analyzing data after it is collected.

 Other benefits of experiments in DAQuiri
 ----------------------------------------